Raul Castro Fast Facts

 January 1959 - Three weeks after taking power, Fidel Castro states that his brother is to be his successor, telling supporters, "Behind me are others more radical than I."

-October 1959 - Fidel Castro appoints Raul to several prominent roles in his government including defense minister.
+October 1959 - Fidel appoints Raul to several prominent roles in his government including defense minister.

-April 1961 - Raul Castro's troops defeat the CIA-led Bay of Pigs invasion.
+April 1961 - Castro's troops defeat the CIA-led Bay of Pigs invasion.

 1962 - Becomes deputy prime minister.

-July 1962 - In a visit to the Soviet Union, Raul Castro is promised missiles.
+July 1962 - In a visit to the Soviet Union, Castro is promised missiles.
 This development leads to the US-Cuban Missile crisis.

 1970s - Is involved in the military conflicts in Angola and Ethiopia.